Cambridge International Qualifications

 Yes, you may study different subjects at different levels.
 For example, in Year 13, some students choose to take further AS courses rather than complete A Levels in all their subjects.

 What number of points do I need to gain University Entrance using the Cambridge International Examinations?

-You must gain at least 120 points on the UCAS tariff with a minimum grade of D in each of at least 3 subjects.
+You must gain at least 120 points on the NZ Cambridge UE tariff with a minimum grade of D in each of at least 3 subjects.
 And you must have a minimum of an E in an AS English course, as well have gained at least a D grade in IGCSE Mathematics (or the equivalent numeracy standard from another system like NCEA).

 What is Coursework?